top of page

 Professor Emeritus and Visiting Professor, University of Shizuoka

 The British concept of working to live is like that of the Japanese.
 Japan has entered a super-aging society since 2007.
 A super-aging society is defined as 21% or more of the population aged 65 or older.
 Japan is now at the forefront of the world.
-Although the retirement age in Japan is being extended, the mainstream age is still 60, and there are cases in which people work as part-time workers until they are around 70.
+Although the retirement age in Japan is being extended, the mainstream retirement age is still 60, and there are cases in which people continue working as part-time workers until they are around 70.
 Therefore, when we are in good health and have some savings after age, we can do what we like.
 People who want to be helpful to the world, people who want to enjoy their hobbies, people who wish to cherish time with their families, people who still want to earn money, etc. A friend of mine from university calls "Sunday every day."
 There is a weekly magazine in Japan called “Sunday Mainichi,'' and this is a joke that only Japanese people understand.
+That is, “Sunday Mainichi” means that it’s Sunday every day, although the word “Mainichi” comes from the name of a newspaper company.
 He and his wife spend their summers in Hokkaido and winters in Thailand.
-As for me, I decided to continue my favorite research, and if I could do it, I would be able to help the world and make money, so I started a company after I retired from a university.
+As for me, I decided to continue my favorite research, and if I could do it, I would be able to help the world and make money.
+So, I started a company after retiring from the university.
 The advantage of this is that there is no retirement age.
 I am working on developing and commercializing plant biotechnology while receiving grants from public and private foundations.

 Comments